rubentolosana/rubentolosana.github.io/_pages/about.md

 News
 ======

+- **May, 2023:** Co-Organizer of the [Workshop on Advances of Mobile and Wearable Biometrics (WAMWB)](https://sites.google.com/view/wamwb/home-page) at the [ACM International Conference on Mobile Human-Computer Interaction (MobileHCI 2023)](https://mobilehci.acm.org/2023/).

 - **March, 2023:** Area Chair of the [IEEE Int.
 Joint Conf. on Biometrics (IJCB 2023)](https://ijcb2023.ieee-biometrics.org/).

 - **March, 2023:** Publicity Chair of [The 19th IEEE Int.
 Conf. on Advanced Video and Signal-Based Surveillance (AVSS 2023)](https://www.avss2023.org/).